 2. Check backlinks.
 Type in Google link:www.site.com, where www.site.com is the domain you want to buy.
 A more convenient way to check backlinks would be to use the SeoQuake plugin.
 If the site has PR=4, then it should have at least 3 backlinks with PR5, or 18 backlinks with PR4, or 101 links with PR3, or 505 links with PR2 or or 3055 links with PR1.
 If it has a mixture of various PR links, you can use this table for PR calculation to estimate what PR the site should have according to the number of links found.

 3. Check Google cache.
 It turns out that if you redirect a domain to a high PR site, then the redirecting domain displays PageRank of the destination site even for some time after the redirect is removed.
 This is the trick that domain selling fraudsters use to sell low-PR domains at a high price, and newbies, who don’t know about the trick, readily buy into this.
-To avoid becoming a victim of such a fraud, check cache by typing in Google search "download on the app store".
+To avoid becoming a victim of such a fraud, check cache by typing in Google search "call recorder app for your iphone".
 Make sure that a copy of the site saved in Google cache looks exactly the same as what you are buying.